-After we have issued your offer, we will email you with a username and invite you to activate your account.
+After we've issued your offer, we'll email you with a username and invite you to activate your account.
 More information is available on our webpages:

 When you have accepted your Conditional or Unconditional offer, you can apply online for University accommodation.
 You can find more information, and view the full range of accommodation available for postgraduates, on our webpages:

-If you will need a visa to study in the UK, you can find more information about when and how we will arrange your CAS number on our CAS application webpages:
+If you'll need a visa to study in the UK, you can find more information about when and how we'll arrange your CAS on our CAS Application webpages:

 This page also includes links to further information about the visa application process.

-If you have accepted your Unconditional offer we will email you with pre-registration information about four weeks before the start date of your course.
+If you've accepted your Unconditional offer, we'll email you with pre-registration information about four weeks before the start date of your course.
 You can also access pre-registration tasks via your MUSE account.

 If you have not received your pre-registration email by three weeks before your course starts, please contact us at email@example.com.